searchhub/searchhub.github.io/ui/readme.swg.md

 E.g., **+women shirt**.
 These special searches return either a single cluster if any variant matches the entered query exactly, or an empty result if no query in all clusters matches.

+# Redirects
+Active Redirects will get tested daily for validity.
+The traffic light indicates the current status of these tests:
+- Green: Redirect is valid (http status 200)
+- Grey: Either the Redirect is disabled or we have not yet tested it
+- Yellow: The redirect works, but it is again redirected to a different URL (302).
+Maybe consider to use the final URL?
+- Red: Some error occured, the redirect is most likely broken.
+However, if the error is a status code 401, 403 or 429, this might indicate that your system is blocking us from verifying the redirect URL.
+Please contact our support to discuss options on how to allow our friendly bot to perform the check.

 # AI-Training

 The AI-Training view enables you to train and improve searchHub’s clustering at large scale.
 There will always be some cases where searchHub on its own might not be confident